ja394/A03/README.md

 # A03
+create a respository
+make it public
+edit it and put in your work
+Commit directly to the master branch commit changes and it is done

 GIT is an open source program for tracking changes in text files and is in the core technology that GitHub, the social and interface is built.

 GITHUB is a web-based hosting service for software development projects that use the Git revision control system.
 GitHub offers both paid plans for private repositories, and free accounts for open source projects